ProFormA/taskxml/gradinghints/whitepaper-grades.md

 ### TODOs

  - [ ] check reference to Appendix A in [description element](#description-and-internal-description-elements)
  - [ ] In order to reuse a task in different courses, it would be beneficial to scale a given grading scheme to a desired maximum score.
-Instead of cloning the complete grading scheme, looping through all nodes, scaling each single weight, and then submitting the cloned grading scheme as part of the submission format, it could be easier, to submit the original grading scheme together with a scaling factor.
+A LMS can do so by by cloning the complete grading scheme and by looping through the children below the root node, scaling each single weight, and then submitting the cloned grading scheme as part of the submission format.
+But: If the task's grading scheme uses function=avg at the root node, then there are no weights at all!
+So: we should eliminate avg as a function, since it easily can be replaced by a weighted sum.
- - [ ] Somewhat connected: Do all tests and sub-tests produce scores between [0,1]?

 ### Abstract

 A grading-hints section of a ProFormA task obtains scores from tests.
 Most ProFormA tasks define more than one test.
-Every test in a ProFormA task is expected to generate a score.
+Every test in a ProFormA task is expected to generate a score from the interval [0,1].
 If a test doesn't generate a score, it will at least generate some output like *passed* or *failed*.
 Such a binary output can be mapped automatically to values 1 or 0 respectively by graders that support the grading-hints schema.
 The grading-hints schema is designed to describe, how a grader should calculate a total result from the individual test results.

 In fact, many test tools do not generate a single score.
 E. g. a unit test tool usually executes several test cases for a given task where each test case reports an individual result.
 In a simple but useful setting, a grader receives a log dump from the test tool that lists all individual test case result.
 The log dump usually includes an overall *passed* classification if and only if all test cases passed.
 In a simple setting, the task author takes that overall classification as a single score per test.
 With this, the author defines a task's grading-hints as a calculation rule based on one score per test.

 Nevertheless, the grading-hints element described in this chapter is also capable of calculating a total grading result out of individual test *case* results.
 For this, so-called *sub test results" may be referenced and included in a calculation rule.
+Everey sub test result is expected in the interval [0,1].

 Last but not least, the grading-hints element can define so-called "nullifications".
 E. g. if the unit test tool reports less than p % of all test cases successful, then a task author might decide not to credit any score for a successfull compilation.
 If instead at least p % of all test cases passed, the grading-hints could include e. g. a fixed additional score for successful compilation.
 This way, students cannot "steal" points for compilation by submitting a nearly empty program file.
 A major design goal for nullifications was, that a student facing a grading result understands the result's calculation mechanics easily.